adamjohnsonnnn/graffiti_removal/README.md

 "ruby runner.rb Moreno 02 2018"

 The format of the month and year should be similar to the format above.
 Months should be two digits, and years should be four digits.
-The aldreman's last name can be uppercase of lowercase.
+The alderman's last name can be uppercase of lowercase.

 This command will return:
 - the full name of the alderman
 - the ward of the alderman
-- the requested date
+- the requested month/year
 - total number of graffiti removal requests in that alderman's ward during that month